scottaohara/a11y_tooltips/README.md

 The outter wrapper of the tooltip content.
 This class allows for initial positioning of the tooltip.

 `.tooltip__content`
 The element that will receive an `id` to be referenced by the trigger element.
-If the tooltip acts as a description to the associated element, it will receive the `role="tooltip"` attribute.
+If the tooltip acts as a description to the associated element, it will receive the `role="tooltip"` attribute (not that this role presently does all that much... the `aria-describedby` from the owning element (trigger) that points to the `id` of the tooltip is the attribute that is the most important for associating the tooltip with its associated element).

-If it is meant to be the visual representation of the accessible name, then it will receive the `aria-hidden="true"` attribute.
-This will ensure that the "tooltip" cannot be navigated to by a screen reader's virtual cursor, resulting in a duplicate announcement of the element's accessible name.
-Even with `aria-hidden="true"`, the accessible name will still be appropriately set to the trigger element.
+Tooltips, whether a description or accessible name will receive an `aria-hidden="true"` attribute.
+This will ensure that the tooltip cannot be navigated to by a screen reader's virtual cursor, resulting in a duplicate announcement of the content that was already announced when focusing the element that the tooltip is associated with.
+This default setting may change depending on future clarification in the ARIA specification about the use of `role=tooltip`.